pmartinolli/TTGBG/README.md

 ## Short term improvements

-- Building a better taxonomy/hierarchy of game designs
+- Building a better taxonomy/hierarchy of ludemes.
 - Producing a more dense graph.
 - Inserting a key legend to explicit the colors and links displayed.